prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Database Access and Cloud Storage/Basic NoSQL Retrieval and Persistence.md

 ### Retrieving a Single Document

 If you want to retrieve a specific document, you can use a variant of the *findOne()* command.
-So if you had a document in your collection which looked like this:
+So, if you had a document in your collection which looked like this:

 ```
 {